alphagov/govuk-docker/README.md

 ### How to: clear your Docker containers

 Sometimes a service just doesn't work as expected, and the easiest thing to do is to start over.
-This command stops and removes all local govuk Docker containers:
+This command stops and removes **all** local Docker containers:

 ```
 govuk-docker compose rm -sv